jonathanw82/Can_Share/README.md

 #### The Business potentials of this website are:
 * Selling advertising space to businesses with beer related products.
-*

 #### Visitors to this website are searching for:
 * Their favorite beers.
-* Ideas of what to try next and where to possibly purchase the cans of choice.
+* Ideas of what to try next.

 #### This Website is the best way to help them achieve these things because:
 * Other websites are too cluttered and hard to navigate.
+* The user is able to create a login.
+* The user can create, update, delete and edit their own cans or bottles.
+* The user can rate other can that they may have had in the past.
 * Other websites fail to have links to places to purchase the product.

 #### This website is: